-7.5 Results of the Analysis of Boundary Responses
+7.5 Results of the analysis of boundary responses

 7.5.1 Having analysed all boundary responses for each of the Extension Areas, Natural England has concluded that the boundary should be adjusted in a number of locations.
-These boundary changes (additions and deletions) are summarised per Extension Area in the table below and are shown in the associated maps in Appendix 22.
-The largest amendment is that of Beddlestead Valley as part of the Woldingham Valleys Extension Area and the Extension Area with the greatest number of proposed amendments to the boundary is Ockley Low Weald.
+These boundary changes (Additions and Deletions) are summarised per Extension Area in the table below and are shown in the associated maps.
+The largest amendment is that of Beddlestead Valley as part of the Woldingham Valleys Extension Area, and the Extension Area with the greatest number of proposed amendments to the boundary is Ockley Low Weald.